NilayYUCEL/Olist-E-Commerce-Data-Analysis-and-Delivery-Time-Prediction/README.md

 **Project Objective:**

 The dataset used in the project includes data from the **Olist** company, an e-commerce site in Brazil, covering the years 2016 to 2018.
 The project was approached from 3 perspectives.

-First, the data was transferred to a database using **SQLite** and analyzed in detail with queries.
+-    SQL: The data was transferred to a database using **SQLite** and analyzed in detail with queries.
 Errors in the dataset were corrected with **SQL** queries, and new features were added to the data.
-Secondly, distances between states were calculated using **Python** to show the distance between customers and sellers.
+-    Python: Distances between states were calculated using **Python** to show the distance between customers and sellers.
 Using this prepared data, a final dataset was created for **Machine Learning**.
-A **Machine Learning** model was then developed to re-predict the estimated delivery time already present in the data.Thirdly, The prediction results, along with other data, were visualized in **Tableau**, creating a dashboard.
+A **Machine Learning** model was then developed to re-predict the estimated delivery time already present in the data.
+-    Tableau: The prediction results, along with other data, were visualized in **Tableau**, creating a dashboard.

 **Data Details:**